 includes flight training (at sea) for senior pilots, shown below is the OSU R/V Pacific Storm on station five miles off Newport, deploying a drone for flight training for Coastal Drone Academy pilots in April 2018.

-Our training and certification program uses a curriculum accepted by the FAA, endorsed by major aviation insurance providers, and evaluated and recommended for college credit by the American Council on Education.
-Our program is built on four years of ground and flight school using Unmanned Safety Institute curriculum with its aviation emphasis.
+My training and certification program uses a curriculum accepted by the Federal Aviation Authority (FAA), endorsed by major aviation insurance providers, and evaluated and recommended for college credit by the American Council on Education.
+The program is built on a comprehensive ground and flight school using Unmanned Safety Institute curriculum with its aviation emphasis.

 My courses work through experiential, hands-on learning, and collaboration with local marine scientists, my pilots fly missions where they develop knowledge of the several key aspects of coastal resource management.
 I use a research-based education that involves students working on longer-term projects directly with industry and government collaborators, building on their knowledge of drones and how they apply directly to their coastal habitat missions.
 Through research-based learning students can develop the intellectual skills of critical analysis and also valuable transferable skills such as group work, time- and resource-management and data handling.

 Actual work done by our teams includes a wetlands delineation map (above and left column bottom).

 Advanced student pilots have acquired knowledge and can challenge the FAA Remote Pilot Certificate (drone license) test.